Fruit Flies vs. Gnats: What’s the Difference?

 Fruit flies and gnats can be deterred through the application of natural plant sprays.
 This can be done by using the extracts or essential oils of herbs like lemongrass, lavender, basil, peppermint, eucalyptus, mint, garlic, rosemary, tea tree, and cinnamon.
 You can also utilize other home ingredients such as vinegar and bleach solution.

-5. Do not overwater plants and drain containers with unused waters.
+5. Do not overwater plants and drain containers with unused water.

 Gnats thrive in moist and damp environments.
 So when potted plants are filled with so much water, these insects will surely reside on them.

-Also, your house may be surrounded by open bottles and containers that contain stagnant waters.
-This must be drained as they can be a potential breeding site of various insect pests.
+Also, your house may be surrounded by open bottles and containers that contain stagnant water.
+This must be drained as it can be a potential breeding site for various insect pests.

 Related: How to Get Rid of Fruit Flies for Good? | Tips and Guide